mccanne/sharkfest/README.md

 > There's something up with the data model we found underneath it all.
 > We think Zed is all about _ergonomics_ for easier _data engineering_.

-Our audacious goal: Zed is to data lakes as JSON was to APIs.
+Our audacious goal: _Zed will be to data lakes what JSON was to APIs._

 ## Zed & Brim